-- --with-mpi=( yes | no | guess )/ --without-mpi By default, configure will automatically determine whether an MPI compiler is available.
-If it is, it will use it.
-If you specify --without-mpi or --with-mpi=no, then MPI will not be used, even if it is available. - --with-efence / --without-efence Whether or not to use the "electric fence" memory debugging library.
-Efence is not used by default. - --with-tcl=TCL By default, configure will automatically determine which version of Tcl is used.
+- --with-tcl=TCL By default, configure will automatically determine which version of Tcl is used.
 If the wrong version is chosen automatically, you can specify the name of the library with this option, e.g. tcl8.4. - --with-tk=TK / --without-tk By default, the GUI toolkit Tk is not used by ESPResSo.
 This option can be used to activate Tk and to specify which Tk version to use, e.g. tk8.4.
 If you only specify --with-tk and do not give a version number, configure will try to automatically deduce the right version. - --with-fftw / --without-fftw This can be used to specify whether the FFTW library is to be used, and which version.
 By default, version 3 will be used if it is found, otherwise version 2 is used.
 Note that quite a number of central features of ESPResSo require FFTW. - --with-cuda=path / --without-cuda This switch enables CUDA support. path should be the path to the CUDA directory, which can be omitted if it is the NVIDIA default path, i.e. /usr/local/cuda.
 The variable NVCCFLAGS can be used to define compiler flags for the NVIDIA CUDA-compiler nvcc.
-For example, NVCCFLAGS = "-gencode arch=compute\20,code=sm\20" will compile code only for Fermi cards.
+For example, NVCCFLAGS = "-gencode arch=compute_20,code=sm_20" will compile code only for Fermi cards.
 Default is to compile for compute model 2.0, i.e. everything with a Fermi chip or newer.
 Note that we require at least compute model 1.1, that is G90.
-However, to use G90 (e.g. Tesla C1060), you need to manually specificy compute model 1.1. - --with-arpack=path / --without-arpack This switch enables ARPACK support. path should be the path to the ARPACK directory.
-ARPACK is currently only needed for Stokesian Dynamics support. - LDFLAGS=linker-flags This variable can be used to change the flags that the linker will get when linking the ESPResSo binaries.
+However, to use G90 (e.g. Tesla C1060), you need to manually specificy compute model 1.1. - LDFLAGS=linker-flags This variable can be used to change the flags that the linker will get when linking the ESPResSo binaries.
 This variable can be used to modify the path where the compiler finds library files when they are installed in non-standard places, e.g. LDFLAGS="-L/home/juser/lib". - CPPFLAGS=preprocessor-flags This variable can be used to change the flags that the preprocessor will see.
-This variable can be used to modify the path wherer the compiler finds include files when they are installed in non-standard places, e.g. CPPFLAGS="-I/home/juser/include".
+This variable can be used to modify the path wherer the compiler finds include files when they are installed in non-standard places, e.g. CPPFLAGS="-I/home/juser/include". - CXXFLAGS=C++-compiler flags This variable can be used to modify the compilation flags, e.g. to change the optimization level for debugging (CXXFLAGS="-g -00").